ericaschwa/comp120.spring2016.team2/README.md

-Since this system will be used for all incidents big and small, and major incidents should be reported as quickly as possible, we created a system that would allow for fast incident reporting and tracking.
+Since this system will be used for all incidents big and small, and major incidents should be reported as quickly as possible, we created a system that allows for fast incident reporting and tracking.

 In order to streamline the process of reporting and tracking incidents, we used